The best water softener systems will increase the lifespan of your clothes, improve your plumbing, and protect your appliances.

 How Much Does a Good Water Softener Cost?

 The cost varies depending on the manufacturer, the type of softener used, and the quality of the machine itself.
+The best water softener is pricey but is also worth it.
 Homeowners can pay as little as $400 for DIY installation, with prices rising as high as $4,000 for a professional installation.

 Are Water Softeners Worth It?